pologovaa/eclipse-wiki/Installation.md

     $ ls -ld /run/lock/
     drwxrwxrwx.
 8 root root 160 Mar 28 17:32 /run/lock/

-If you don’t want or can’t change permissions for this directory then you need to disable serial port in debugger configuration window.
+If you don't want or can't change permissions for this directory then you need to disable serial port in debugger configuration window.